 OFF THE BEATEN PATH LIES REWARD: THE MIND BODY BENEFITS OF HIKING

-From trail to peak, a wholesome hike is excellent for both the mind and body.
+From trail to peak a wholesome hike is excellent for the both the mind and body.

 While on a hike, from the glorious views of the nature around you to the fresh, crisp air blowing directly into your lungs, you can’t help but feel like you’re on top of the world, and sometimes you are literally on top of the world.
 Growing up in Northern Michigan, I’ve been lucky enough to experience the beauty of several trails and journey through several forests, beaches, and cliffs.